DannyNemer/counter/README.md

 # counter

-A counter for Node.js useful for profiling.
+A counter for profiling in Node.js.

 #### Installation
 ```shell